 We live today in a time of simultaneity and juxtaposition; our current spatiotemporal world is one of flow, flux, acceleration and above all a demand for flexibility.
 The image for our time and of our time is what I will call the morph-image; an image of quick-change, metamorphoses and performativity (as in doing).
 We find the morph-image in what is currently called post-cinema, understood as the new media ecology after cinema’s dominance, the transmutation of time as internal flux and post-photographic cinema.
 Post-cinema names how new audiovisual media technologies enhance, reverse, retrieve and obsolesce cinema, all at the same time, as part of the same process, to use Marshall McLuhan’s conception of media tetrads.
 As such, it is imperative to understand how new audiovisual forms connect, disrupt, invert and perpetuate contemporary life, to use Marie-Luise Angerer’s idea of how technology and affect connect and express time.

 Angerer’s notions of connection, disruption, inversion and perpetuation are all forms of relations, ways in which forms interact with each other.
 In this way, even a disruption functions as a relation, because the negation of a relation is in itself a relation.
-We cannot separate sounds and images from our lives; audiovisual media participate in, produce and organize everyday life, rather than simply reflect or represent it.
+We cannot separate sounds and images from our lives; audiovisual media participate in, produce and organize everyday life, rather than only reflect or represent it.
 I will argue that this participation, production and organization amount to a form of thinking of and about the world.

 Thinking about our culture in terms of its dominant image was established by Gilles Deleuze in his two books on cinema.
 The movement-image is classical narrative cinema, where one event follows another in a logical, causal sequence.
 Time is experienced indirectly through actions and consequences.
 The time-image liberates cinema from clichéd, causal narrative unfolding and allows us to engage with the very question of time itself.
 This is what is often called modernist or experimental cinema.
 The time-image also marks a rupture in cultural organization after World War II, where fragmentation, dislocation and disjointedness reigned.
-Deleuze finished his study of cinema by pointing out that a third image is emerging, but never defined it.
+Deleuze finished his study of cinema by pointing out that a third image was emerging, but never defined it.
 Proposals for this new image have been plentiful, including the neuro-image, the desiring-image, the life-image, the non-time-image, the space-image and the rhythm-image.
 While all these different image proposals are insightful, none of them successfully integrate or explain the new spatiotemporal world we live in and that new image technologies are part of.
 Each proposed image limits itself entirely too much by dealing with only one aspect of contemporary image production, whether it is the shift to neuroculture (Pisters’ neuro-image), the queering of cinema (Davis’ desiring-image), the biopolitics of (post-)cinema (Casarino’s life-image), the digital nature of current cinema (Sanchez’s non-time-image), the spatialization of time in videogames (Galloway’s space-time) and the interactions of sound and image, particularly in music videos (Shaviro’s rhythm-image).
 Contemporary image production is involved in all of these aspects at the same time, and prioritizing one over the other is insufficient.
 We urgently need an image-form that encapsulates all these aspects of contemporary culture, and to do so, we need a new vocabulary for how soundimages work.